EVERSE-ResearchSoftware/RSQKit/pages/tasks/credit_recognition_research_software.md

 #### Build a verifiable evidence base from your tracked contributions

-- [APICURON](https://apicuron.org/) and {% tool "bip-scholar" %} together provide structured, externally validated evidence of your work.
+- {% tool "apicuron" %} and {% tool "bip-scholar" %} together provide structured, externally validated evidence of your work.
 APICURON's contribution tracking covers the activity record; BIP!
 Scholar adds reach and reuse metrics.
 Together they give you concrete, citable data points to anchor your career narrative in a CV or promotion case.

 #### Link your software releases to your ORCID record